 Firstly, I was drawn to Ghost, a super quick and simple website for creators.
-I tried this for a month or so and the speed of the site was incredible which really impressed me.
-I thought this was going to be the clear winner for me, but I soon found there were little things that I couldn’t do and the lack of features in the site started to annoy me, plus the search was far from great IMO.
-The USP of this platform and pricing model is based around subscribers, and there was a real emphasis on subscribing to posts.
-For me I didn’t feel this was necessary, so this start to feel like the platform wasn’t for me.
-The speed though, wow, it was quick and it felt so great to use.
+I tried this for a month, and the site’s speed was incredible, which impressed me.
+I thought this would be the clear winner, but I soon found there were little things I couldn’t do, and the lack of features on the site started to annoy me.
+Plus, the search was far from great IMO.
+The USP of this platform and pricing model is based on subscribers, and there was a real emphasis on subscribing to posts.
+I didn’t feel this was necessary, so it started to feel like the platform wasn’t for me.
+The speed, though, was quick, and it felt great to use.

-I also looked at Substack, which I’ve seen others use in the Higher Education Edtech game, but similar to Ghost it seemed to be geared around subscriptions, which wasn’t a main driver for me.
+I also looked at Substack, which I’ve seen others use in the Higher Education Edtech game, but similar to Ghost, it seemed to be geared around subscriptions, which wasn’t a primary driver for me.
 If I had to choose between these two, it would be Ghost.

-Going a little left field, I then experimented with Notion, a tool I’ve been using for work and transforming a set of pages into my website using Super.so.
+Going a little left field, I experimented with Notion, a tool I’ve been using for work and transforming a set of pages into my website using Super.so.
 This seemed like a great idea and utilised a tool I’m already using, and the simplicity was a joy.
-Super.so was great to making the set of pages into a native website but again I soon became frustrated with trying to create a blog site using these services.
+Super.so was great for making the set of pages into a native website, but I soon became frustrated with creating a blog site using these services.

-Ultimately, all the options I assessed so far were going to cost more and provide me with less.
-So finally, to remove some chaos I nearly reverted back to WordPress but this time hosting on their SASS .com solution but… URLs… U-R-L’s.
-I’m super picky with my URLs, I want them short and straight to the point, wordpress.com insisted on URLs with the publish date in them, whereas host WordPress yourself offered more freedom unless I was willing to pay more.
-So, while this sense-check was valuable I gained more knowledge of what’s on the market, I was being led back to my current set up but forcing me to think about making some tweaks to improve the situation.
+Ultimately, all the options I assessed so far would cost more and provide me with less.
+So finally, to remove some chaos, I nearly reverted back to WordPress, but this time hosting on their SASS .com solution, but… URLs… U-R-L’s.
+I’m super picky with my URLs.
+I want them short and straight to the point; wordpress.com insisted on URLs with the publish date in them, whereas hosting WordPress yourself offered more freedom unless I was willing to pay more.
+So, while this sense-check was valuable, I gained more knowledge of what’s on the market.
+I was being led back to my current setup but forcing me to think about making some tweaks to improve the situation.

 Doing a complete 360

-Feeling a little like Liz Truss and mini-budgets, I have done a compete U-turn on all my research.
-My search for the holy grail was ultimately going to give me some of what I wanted but cost me more.
-The likes of Ghost, Substack, Notion coupled with Super.so, and hosting with WordPress were all more costly options, but I would have felt too restricted.
+Feeling a little like Liz Truss and mini-budgets, I have done a complete U-turn on all my research.
+My search for the holy grail would ultimately give me some of what I wanted but cost me more.
+Ghost, Substack, Super.so, and WordPress hosting were more costly options, but I would have felt too restricted.

 Rethinking what I need

 I have decided to streamline and go back to basics.
-Previously, with a blog, landing page, portfolio and capturing CPD activities I was massively overcomplicating the structure of the site.
-Now, I’ve moved to a new .blog domain, I’m embracing the blog element and I’ve removed all other content so I can focus what matters to me, a focus on writing and a space to practice.
+Previously, I was massively overcomplicating the site’s structure with a blog, landing page, portfolio and capturing CPD activities.
+Now, I’ve moved to a new .blog domain, I’m embracing the blog element, and I’ve removed all other content, so I can focus on what matters to me, a focus on writing and a space to practice.

-I’ve moved to a cheaper but what appears to be faster web host, and reduced the number of plugins, which has definitely improved performance.
+I’ve moved to a cheaper but what appears to be a faster web host and reduced the number of plugins, which has definitely improved performance.

 I’ve also taken inspiration from my research into Ghost and dabbled with the WordPress theme (without too much code) to meet my simpler UI aspirations.
-I’ve moved away from the Divi WordPress builder, which was overkill for my needs and started using WordPress’ new template editor, which albeit is fairly restrictive, it does stop me dabbling too much in the areas other aren’t concerned with.
+I’ve moved away from the Divi WordPress builder, which was overkill for my needs, and started using WordPress’s new template editor, which, albeit fairly restrictive, stops me from dabbling too much in the areas others aren’t concerned with.

-To conclude, although this was originally an exercise to move platforms (which has obviously failed), it has met the objective which was to create a space for me write and practice the art of writing.
-There is nothing against any of the platforms I’ve mentioned here, they all have their merits, but for now, for me, WordPress will do just fine.
+To conclude, although this was originally an exercise to move platforms (which has obviously failed), it has met the objective: to create a space for me to write and practice the art of writing.
+There is nothing against any of the platforms I’ve mentioned here; they all have their merits, but WordPress will do just fine for me for now.